 - Want to improve their appearance by reducing loose, sagging skin in the abdomen, thighs, hips and buttocks.

 - Are not planning a future pregnancy.

-Lower body lifts have grown much more popular in the last few years.
-More than 8,000 procedures were performed in 2015, a 3,973% jump since 2000, according to the American Society of Plastic Surgeons.
+Lower Body Lifts have grown much more popular in the last few years.
+More than 8,400 procedures were performed in 2020, a 3,974% jump since 2000, according to the American Society of Plastic Surgeons.
 This huge increase is a direct result of more people who are choosing body contouring after losing weight through bariatric surgery (extreme weight loss surgery).
 People left with excess lower body skin because of aging or who have lost weight after pregnancy or by natural means are also good candidates.

-If you believe that you may be a good candidate for a lower body lift, a qualified plastic surgeon can evaluate your circumstances, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for a Lower Body Lift, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Lower Body Lift Risks